ftonneau/repeat-char.kak/README.md

 # repeat-char.kak

-This plugin for [Kakoune](https://kakoune.org/) allows you to insert a non-numeric character `c` _n_ times in Insert mode.
+This plugin for [Kakoune](https://kakoune.org/) allows you to insert a non-numeric character `c` a number of times in Insert mode.

-Character repetition can be done:

-- by **counting**: the chosen character is repeated exacty  _n_ times.
-Repetition by counting can be used to insert constant-length ASCII rulers in a document, as in this
+Character repetition can be done by **counting**: the chosen character is repeated exacty _n_ times, as in this example:
-example:

 ```
 ------------------------------------------------------------